zarf-dev/zarf/docs/4-user-guide/1-the-zarf-cli/100-cli-commands/zarf_init.md

 ### Options

 ```
-      --artifact-push-token string      API Token for the push-user to access the package registry
+      --artifact-push-token string      API Token for the push-user to access the artifact registry
-      --artifact-push-username string   Username to access to the package registry Zarf is configured to use.
-User must be able to upload packages.
+      --artifact-push-username string   Username to access to the artifact registry Zarf is configured to use.
+User must be able to upload package artifacts.
-      --artifact-url string             External package registry url to use for this Zarf cluster
+      --artifact-url string             External artifact registry url to use for this Zarf cluster
       --components string               Specify which optional components to install.
 E.g. --components=git-server,logging
       --confirm                         Confirm the install without prompting
       --git-pull-password string        Password for the pull-only user to access the git server